jingconan/SADIT/README.md

 `sadit/install$ sudo bash install_on_ubuntu_14_04.sh` (for Ubuntu 14.04)

 For general installation instructions, see the **Installation** section of the older version of [README](https://github.com/hbhzwj/SADIT/blob/develop/README.md).
-(Note that some of them apply only to an older SADIT version and thus outdated!)
+(Note that some of them therein apply only to an older SADIT version and thus outdated!)